- Download our Moving to Melbourne Guide (PDF)

 Getting around in Melbourne is easy thanks to an efficient public transport system that includes rail, tram and bus services.
-The wealth of options available provides new arrivals with an excellent opportunity to get to grips with the metropolis.
+The wealth of transport options available allows new arrivals to move about freely and get to grips with the metropolis with ease.

-However, those living in some of the more isolated suburbs of Melbourne might find it handy to have their own wheels.
-Expats should research transport options thoroughly when considering where to live in Melbourne.
+That said, those living in some of the more isolated suburbs of Melbourne might find it handy to have their own wheels.
+Expats should research transport options thoroughly when considering where to live in Melbourne, checking the official Public Transport Victoria website for more information.

 Public transport in Melbourne

-Melbourne has an integrated public transport ticketing system which is based on the use of a contactless, reusable smartcard.
+Melbourne has an integrated public transport ticketing system, based on the use of a contactless, reusable smartcard referred to as ‘Myki’.
 The Myki smartcard can be used on all of Melbourne’s trains, trams or buses.

-Commuters can store a weekly, monthly or annual Myki pass on the smart card, or they can load the card with Myki money which can be used to pay for single journeys.
-When one's Myki money balance gets low or when the pass runs out, commuters simply top up at a station or Myki vendor.
+Commuters can buy a weekly, monthly or annual Myki pass, or they can load the card with Myki money which can be used to pay for single journeys.
+When the Myki money balance gets low or when the pass runs out, commuters simply top up at a station or Myki vendor.

 Trams in Melbourne are frequent, although the trams servicing areas further away from the city centre tend to be somewhat less reliable.
 There are two free tram routes in Melbourne: the Free Tram Zone in the CBD and the Free Tourist Tram, which stops at various attractions in the city.

-Melbourne’s rail network consists of 16 railway lines and over 200 stations.
-Regional services are also available, with seven passenger railway lines connecting Melbourne to various towns and cities in Victoria.
+Melbourne’s rail network consists of 16 railway lines and more than 200 stations.
+Regional services are also available, with seven passenger-railway lines connecting Melbourne to various towns and cities in Victoria.
 The centre of this regional passenger rail network is Southern Cross Station in Melbourne’s city centre.

-The bus network in Melbourne consists of buses operated by a number of different bus companies under a franchise from the state government.
-There are almost 300 bus routes in operation, some of which provide transport for the outer suburbs of Melbourne that aren't reached by train and tram services.
+The bus network in Melbourne consists of buses operated by several different bus companies under a franchise from the state government.
+There are around 300 bus routes in operation, some of which provide transport for the outer suburbs of Melbourne that aren't reached by train and tram services.